Mc-Zen/tidy/README.md

 ### v0.2.0
 - New features:
-  - Add executable examples to docstrings.
+  - Add executable examples to doc-comments.
   - Documentation for variables (as well as functions).
-  - Docstring tests.
+  - Doc-tests.
   - Rainbow-colored types `color` and `gradient`.
 - Improvements:
   - Allow customization of cross-references through `show-reference()`.